BasileTrujillo/macos-personal-conf/README.md

 # README #

-This repo contain my personal Mac OC X bash config and some other nice stuff.
+This repo contain my personal Mac OS X bash config and some other nice stuff.

 ## Setup